Appellate Practice Profile

 Class Action Practice Profile

-As a member of the business litigation group and the environmental litigation group, Mr. Boehm's class action experience is active and varied.
-The following table provides a brief synopsis of past and pending class action litigation.
+As a member of the business litigation group, Mr. Boehm's class action experience is active and varied.
+The following lists provide a synopsis class action litigation experience.

 Consumer Fraud Act